LockeLamora/lockelamora.github.io/_posts/2016-10-26-Agile-Testing.md

 This can be applied to any other type of testing; it's always better to let your team know in advance any potentially shaky areas your gut tells you about right away.
 It's always about teamwork and not trying to trip people up.

-So that's what I can think up so far, and again no doubt a lot more will be added as time goes on.
+So that's what I can think up so far, and again no doubt a lot more will be added as time goes on and one size certainly doesn't fit all when it comes to Agile.
 I'd be interested in what everyone else thinks through twitter or email!